ccn-ccn/MyNetworkSocial/README.md

 * Each video tracks:
   * **Bᵢ** — total bandwidth served
   * **Sᵢ** — total seeders (pinners)
-* When users pin a video, a random subset of seeders (Nₛₑₗ) is selected to receive token rewards each time a video is viewed
+* When users pin a video, a random subset of seeders is selected to receive token rewards each time a video is viewed
 * Randomization ensures fair distribution and regional load balance for faster delivery

 ### **Step 3: Fair Reward Distribution**